 How to Clean Air in the Home

 Keeping the air inside our homes clean is crucial for our health.
-If you have young children or elderly people living in the house, it becomes more important.
+It becomes more important if you have young children or older adults living in the house.

-High humidity levels indoors will lead to excess moisture and dampness, both of which can affect your health.
-Dampness can aggravate allergies and asthma, and lead to the growth of mold, mildew and dust mites.
+High humidity levels indoors lead to excess moisture and dampness, both of which can affect your health.
+Dampness can aggravate allergies and asthma, and lead to the growth of mold, mildew, and dust mites.